 The Audit Committee will annually review the audit process including assessment of auditor independence.
-Any nonaudit work will require the prior approval of the Audit Committee which approval will only be given where it can be established that it will not compromise the independence of the audit.
+Any non-audit work will require the prior approval of the Audit Committee which approval will only be given where it can be established that it will not compromise the independence of the audit.

-- 10 David King was appointed to the Board on 18th January 2008 - 11 Koichiro Koike was appointed to the Board on 26th August 2008
+11 Mr Koichiro Koike was appointed to the Board on 26th August 2008